 The Unicist Epistemology was developed to build reliable knowledge to deal with complex adaptive environments.

-Access a book on Unicist Epistemology at:
+Access an introduction to the Unicist Epistemology at: